-After login Printess will start the File Dialogue.
-Here one can create and manage Templates as well as open previously created Templates for editing.
+After login, Printess will start the File Dialogue.
+Here you can create and manage Templates as well as open any previously created Templates for editing.

-The File Dialogue opens with the Recent tab on the left selected.
-This provides you with your last saved Templates giving you easy access to your recent work.
+The File Dialogue opens with the Recent tab on the left preselected.
+This provides you with easy access to your recent work.

-But let us first switch to the Open tab and have a look at some of the additional Printess management options.
+But first, let’s switch to the Open tab and have a look at some additional Printess management options.

-Templates are organized into folders with the current user being the topmost folder.
-You can create or delete folders using the respective icons located on the top toolbar.
+Templates are organized into folders with the current user being the uppermost folder.
+You can create or delete folders using their respective icons on the top toolbar.

-The Templates saved inside of the currently selected folder are shown in the center.
-Select a Template to open, copy or delete it with the buttons above.
-Once a Template is selected, the pages saved in the contained documents will be previewed to the right.
+The Templates saved inside the currently selected folder are shown in the center.
+Select a Template to open, copy, or delete it.
+Once a Template is selected, the pages saved within the contained documents will be previewed on the right.

-To close the File Dialogue, click on the X in the top right.
+To close the File Dialogue, just click on the X in the top right of the window.

-On the top left, one will see the currently logged in user.
-Here one may also logout.
-On the tab to the left, one can create a new Template.
+On the top left, you will see the currently logged in user.
+Here you can also log out.
+In the tab directly under this, you can create a new Template.

-Select a Page Size from the drop-down (no worries, this can be changed at any point later on) and press the Create button.
-Alternatively, one may also select any of our pre-built example documents as the basis for a new document.
-In either case, when a new Template is created, the File Dialogue closes and the Editor opens up in Designer Side.
+Select a Page Size from the drop-down (don’t worry, this can be easily changed at any point) and press the Create button.
+Alternatively, you may also select one of our pre-built example Templates as the basis for a new document.
+In either case, once a new Template is created the File Dialogue closes and the Editor opens up in Designer Side.

 This is the Printess Designer Side Interface.
 This mode is where Templates are designed and configured for further personalization by the Buyer.

-On the left side, one can Undo/Redo operations.
+On the left side of the top menu bar you can Undo/Redo previous operations.
 This may also be done by keyboard with CTRL-Z for Undo and CTRL-Shift-Z for Redo.

-In the center, Printess shows the name of the currently opened Template or in case of a new Template [Unsaved Template].
-Furthermore, if a Template from another user is opened one will see the user of origin in a circle.
+In the center of the top menu bar, Printess shows the name of the currently opened Template (or in case of a new Template [Unsaved Template]).
+If a Template from another user is opened you will see the user of origin in a circle.

 The Template Context Menu contains the following actions: